 Preliminary Letter Submission Deadlines: March 1 and September 30

 Early Submission is strongly encouraged.
-Late submissions will be held for the next round.
+Late submissions will not be considered.

 Invited Proposals are due in mid April and early November

 Grant decisions will be made at the Trustee meetings held in late May or early June and late November or early December.

 Elizabeth D. Nichols